-- 5. It is not for the first time that the legislation regulating the protection of national minorities in Montenegro is under consideration by the Venice Commission.
-In June 2004, the Commission adopted its Opinion on the revised draft Law on exercise of the rights and freedoms of national and ethnic minorities in Montenegro (CDL-AD(2004)026, hereinafter, the 2004 Opinion). - 6.
-In its 2004 Opinion, the Commission inter alia welcomed the readiness of the Montenegrin authorities to set up councils of national minorities and underlined that "[i]ndependent advisory bodies comprising representatives of minorities and advising the state authorities in the field of minority policies may have an important role in ensuring better protection of their interests."
-The Commission at the same time emphasized that, in view of the importance of the competences of the councils, as provided by the law, "the real degree of representation of the Council is of utmost importance". - 7.
-The amendments under consideration in the present Opinion pertain to the modification of a number of articles of the Law (articles 7, 8, 33, 36, 36a) and the addition of new articles (one new article after article 7, another one after article 8, 21 articles after article 36a, 2 new articles after article 42b, 5 new articles after article 44).
+5. It is not for the first time that the legislation regulating the protection of national minorities in Montenegro is under consideration by the Venice Commission.
+In June 2004, the Commission adopted its Opinion on the revised draft Law on exercise of the rights and freedoms of national and ethnic minorities in Montenegro (CDL-AD(2004)026, hereinafter, the 2004 Opinion).

+6. In its 2004 Opinion, the Commission inter alia welcomed the readiness of the Montenegrin authorities to set up councils of national minorities and underlined that "[i]ndependent advisory bodies comprising representatives of minorities and advising the state authorities in the field of minority policies may have an important role in ensuring better protection of their interests.^{1} The Commission at the same time emphasized that, in view of the importance of the competences of the councils, as provided by the law, "the real degree of representation of the Council is of utmost importance".

+7. The amendments under consideration in the present Opinion pertain to the modification of a number of articles of the Law (articles 7, 8, 33, 36, 36a) and the addition of new articles (one new article after article 7, another one after article 8, 21 articles after article 36a, 2 new articles after article 42b, 5 new articles after article 44).
 These provisions are mainly dealing with the establishment of a "public institution" in charge of protecting the rights, cultures and identities of Montenegro's national minorities, and the operation of a "Fund for protection and exercise of minority rights" (hereinafter the "Minority Fund") as a key mechanism for the implementation of the state's policy of supporting, through public subvention, the preservation of the specific identities and cultures of its national minorities2.
-Further changes concern the provisions referring to the protection of the Roma in Montenegro and the Transitional and final provisions of the current Law. - 8.
-It is noted in this connection that, in its Second Opinion on the implementation of the Framework Convention for the Protection of National Minorities3 by Montenegro adopted in June 20134, the Advisory Committee of the Framework Convention noted, based on information received from the representatives of national minorities, that public financial support for national minorities was still limited and insufficient to guarantee the preservation
+Further changes concern the provisions of the current Law.

+8. It is noted in this connection that, in its Second Opinion on the implementation of the Framework Convention for the Protection of National Minorities3 by Montenegro adopted in June 20134, the Advisory Committee of the Framework Convention noted, based on information received from the representatives of national minorities, that public financial support for national minorities was still limited and insufficient to guarantee the preservation and development of their cultures.
+The Advisory Committee further noted that representatives of national minorities appeared not to be adequately involved in the decision-making processes on